knaik/knaik.github.io/_posts/2017-01-11-Elections.markdown

 Trump: Everyone hacks the US.

-Question: Message to Putin, Russia will have far greater respect for US.
+Question: Message to Putin.

+Trump: Russia will have far greater respect for US.